Skip to content

 Your benchmark suite lands in benchmarks/ in your working directory.
 Each folder has a prompt, input files, planted traps, and an evidence guide.
 Run a benchmark by handing the prompt to a runner (any model + any harness).
 Score it with the seven-principle method.
 Compare cells in your model × harness grid.
 Re-run weekly when a new model lands.

 Built on the seven-principle scoring methodology from Don't Let the LLM Pick a Number.
-The methodology is calibrated on 18 hackathon submissions and 342 BLS occupations across 9 models.
+The methodology is calibrated on 90+ hackathon submissions across three events and 342 BLS occupations across 9 models, with a v0.8 six-model held-out grid + 30-second calibration probe.
 Inspired by Nate B. Jones' private benchmark approach.
 The pairwise scoring layer borrows from lechmazur/writing-style.
 Real artifact format-as-test is borrowed directly from Nate.